COVID-19 Library Information

 - Friday-Saturday: 9:00 a.m. - 5:00 p.m.

-We are following guidelines from the Centers for Disease Control (CDC) and the state's Restore Illinois plan as we expand our services in the future.
+We are following guidelines from the Centers for Disease Control (CDC) and the state's Restore Illinois plan.
 Please check the FAQ: COVID-19 Library Information for commonly asked questions.
 If you need further help, please contact us.

 - Any person over two years of age must wear a face covering/mask over their nose and mouth at all times.
 (Required under the Illinois Department of Public Health's Emergency Rules)